sgeinitz/picata/README.md

 __Initiating a post-quiz PI/CL sessions__

 Currently PICA TA does not generate the details/guidelines for the PI/CL session.
-Rather, the functionality provided focused on initiating the session, which involves: a) selecting a quiz and quiz question, b) selecting and confirming pairs/groups of students for the PI/CL session, and c) notifying students via a Canvas message of who they will work with.
-The intention (for now) is that the instructor will present students with all of the requisite material for the follow-up session.
-To see what the current functionality looks like in more detail, see this page with included screen shots and info.
+Rather, the functionality provided focuses on initiating the session, which involves: a) selecting a quiz and quiz question, b) selecting and confirming pairs/groups of students for the PI/CL session, and c) notifying students via a Canvas message of who they will work with.
+The intention (for now) is that the instructor will present students with all of the requisite material for the follow-up PI session.
+See below for more details on what it looks like to carry out these individual steps.